Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Model verification techniques and robustness analysis

 \subsection{Text-output-based verification}

-These methods rely solely on the textual completions generated by the API, making them universally applicable but potentially less sensitive.

-\subsubsection{Text classifier \citep{idiosyncrasieslargelanguagemodels}}
+\subsubsection{Text classifier}

-\paragraph{Method.} This approach leverages the idea that different LLMs possess unique stylistic "fingerprints".
-Using text outputs from different source models, an auditor can construct a labeled dataset $D = \{(x_i, z_i)\}_{i=1}^N$, where each \(x_i\) is a generated text sample and \(z_i \in \{1, \ldots, K\}\) indicates the model that generated it.
-A classifier is then trained by fine-tuning an encoder LLM along with a classification head, formally to find:

-where \(\mathcal{L}\) denotes the cross-entropy loss.
-During auditing, generated text from the API is fed to the classifier to predict its source.

-\paragraph{Attack: Quantization substitution.} We investigate if text classifiers can distinguish between a full-precision model and its quantized versions, a common cost-saving substitution.
-We generated text using Llama-3.1-70B, Gemma2-9B, Mistral-7B-v0.3, and Qwen2-72B, comparing their original versions against FP8 and INT8 quantized counterparts.
-Using prompts from Ultrachat \citep{ding2023enhancing} and sampling with temperature 0.6, we created datasets (10k train, 1k validation samples per model version).
-We trained binary classifiers using BERT \citep{devlin-etal-2019-bert}, T5 \citep{raffel2020exploring}, GPT-2 \citep{radford2019language}, and LLM2Vec \citep{behnamghader2024llmvec} embeddings.

-\paragraph{Analysis.} Table \ref{tab:classifier_results} shows that classification accuracies across all model pairs and embedding models consistently hover around 50.
-This indicates that regardless of original model series, parameter size, and quantization methods, there are no distinguishing features that allow current state-of-the-art embedding models to perform better than random guessing.
-This differs significantly from the baseline results reported in \citet{idiosyncrasieslargelanguagemodels}, where the same classifier setup achieved approximately 98\% accuracy for cross-model classification and around 80\% accuracy when comparing larger and smaller models within the same series.
-Our experiments with different training and testing data configurations yielded similar results, providing strong evidence that text classification approaches are ineffective for identifying quantized model substitution.
+\textbf{Method. } \citet{idiosyncrasieslargelanguagemodels} use a trained classifier to predict the source model of generated samples, exploiting stylistic “fingerprints” unique to each model.
+Given a dataset of model completion labeled with model, the classifier is trained to predict the label using cross-entropy loss.

+\textbf{Attack: Quantization substitution. } We test whether classifiers could distinguish full-precision from quantized variants of Llama-3.1-70B, Gemma-2-9B, Mistral-7B-v0.3, and Qwen2-72B.
+Using UltraChat prompts (temperature $0.6$), we train on 10k samples per variant (with 1k validation) and evaluate classifiers with BERT, T5, GPT-2, and LLM2Vec embeddings.

+\textbf{Analysis. } Classification accuracies stay near chance across all model pairs and embedding backbones (Table~\ref{tab:classifier_results}), leaving us unable to reject $H_0$ that $M_{\text{spec}}$ and $M_{\text{alt}}$ produce indistinguishable outputs; deviations from 50\% can be attributed to sampling noise.
+The result is consistent across families, parameter sizes, and INT8/FP8 variants, and persists under alternative train/validation splits.
+In contrast to \citet{idiosyncrasieslargelanguagemodels}, who report around 98\% cross-model and 80\% cross-model size accuracy, the signal here is too weak to separate quantized from full-precision variants.
+We therefore find that text-based classifiers, even with strong encoders (BERT/T5/GPT-2/LLM2Vec), are ineffective for detecting quantization-based substitution under realistic sampling budgets.

-\subsubsection{Identity prompting \citep{mitigatingadversarialmanipulation}}
+\subsubsection{Identity prompting}